Building and managing a web/manufacturing service that creates and distributes photo and designer stone coasters.

-Here are a few projects we completed in 2015
+Here are a few projects we did along the way:

 Released in September 2015, the Coastermatic Designer Collection consists of 12 coaster sets featuring a range of patterns and designs.
 The introduction of this collection enabled Coastermatic products to be sold in stores, and offered products to customers who weren't interested in photo coasters.
 To create the collection, I liaised with a number of illustrators, developed a licensing contract to ensure their work would be protected, and worked with a photographer and stylist to create a collection of product images.
 The Collection went to a number of tradeshows, resulting in various pieces of press, and a number of stockists throughout the country.

 Coastermatic started out allowing people to upload images only from Instagram to create customized coasters.
 Over time it became clear that we needed more options, both to better cater to our customers, and to save ourselves from the customer support nightmares that would come with the odd things people would do to hide the images they were using.
 I assembled a team consisting of a visual designer and 2 engineers to build out a Photo Upload feature.
 After it's release in October 2015, it quickly became the most popular way to create coasters on Coastermatic.com.

 A company in Singapore stole our Instagram selection flow code and used it to start their own coaster company.
 Upon discovering this, I reached out to a number of friends and lawyers to determine what our options were, learning a lot about copyright law in the process.
 Instead of issuing a cease and desist, I decided to reach out to the company's founder to make them aware of the situation.
 After a fairly civil back and forth, they took down the offending code.